-The University of Hawai‘i, including Leeward Community College, provided emergency financial grants to students in April and May 2020 to address unexpected financial hardships caused by the coronavirus and disruptions to their education and lives.
+The University of Hawai‘i, including Leeward Community College, provided emergency financial grants to students in 2020 to address unexpected financial hardships caused by the coronavirus and disruptions to their education and lives.
 The federal CARES Act supported emergency assistance directly to students who meet federal eligibility requirements.

 March 22, 2020

 The coronavirus pandemic has profoundly impacted all of us in one way or another.
 When I think about all the work and preparation you’ve done to welcome our students back under such challenging circumstances, I simply can’t thank you enough.